tlc033/n8n-installer/README.md

 2. Your **email address** (Required, used for service logins like Flowise, Supabase dashboard, Grafana, and for SSL certificate registration with Let's Encrypt).
 3. An optional **OpenAI API key** (Not required.
 If provided, it can be used by Supabase AI features and Crawl4ai.
 Press Enter to skip).
 4. Whether you want to **import ~300 ready-made n8n community workflows** (y/n, Optional.
 This can take 20-30 minutes, depending on your server and network speed).
+5. A **Service Selection Wizard** will then appear, allowing you to choose which of the available services (like Flowise, Supabase, Qdrant, Open WebUI, etc.) you want to deploy.
+Core services (Caddy, Postgres, Redis) will be set up to support your selections.

 Upon successful completion, the script will display a summary report.
 This report contains the access URLs and credentials for the deployed services. **Save this information in a safe place!**